Uthred The Viking

 Desc: Historical Sex Story: Chapter 1: The start... - Uthred was sent out into the world to make his fortune and prove is manhood.
 This is his story. (previously released as Viking summer but i was unhappy with it. a proof reader has worked wonders with it)

 We were fifty strong and armed to the teeth.
 The crew was made up of thirty foot soldiers that doubled up as rowers and seventeen warriors, including myself.
-The other three men were Vegoff, the shipmaster, Gudvær, his understudy and Jarun who doubled as a cabin boy that doubled as my servant.
+The other three men were Vegoff, the shipmaster, Gudvær, his understudy and Jarun who doubled as a cabin boy that doubled as my servant and ships cook.

-I saw them congregating near one of the huts that lined the beach.
+I saw the fishermen congregating near one of the huts that lined the beach.
 I knew they would charge.
 They were leaderless and came at us slowly.
 It gave us time to prepare.

 “Shield wall,” I cried, “shield wall, line up on me!”